syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 # Column drag and drop in Flutter DataGrid (SfDataGrid)

-The SfDataGrid allows column header dragging and dropping by setting the `SfDataGrid.allowColumnsDragging` property to `true` and returning `true` from the `SfDataGrid.onColumnDragging` callback.
+The SfDataGrid allows column header dragging and dropping by setting the `SfDataGrid.allowColumnsDragging` property to `true` and return `true` from the `SfDataGrid.onColumnDragging` callback.
 During the column dragging process, a drag feedback widget is displayed.
 By utilizing the `SfDataGrid.onColumnDragging` event, you can handle drag and drop operations according to your requirements.

 The DataGrid provides the rearranged index of the dragged column, indicating its new position after being dropped.
 Inside the `onColumnDragging` callback, you can utilize this index to reorder the columns according to the desired position.
 This allows you to handle the column reordering directly within the callback at the sample level.